Shah Nematollah Vali Shrine

-The Shah Nematollah Vali Shrine (آرامگاه شاه نعمت الله ولی) is a historical complex, located in Mahan, Iran, which contains the mausoleum of Shah Nematollah Vali, the renowned Iranian mystic and poet.
+The Shah Nematollah Vali Shrine (آرامگاه شاه نعمت الله ولی) is a historical complex, located in Mahan, Kerman Province, Iran, which contains the mausoleum of Shah Nematollah Vali, the renowned Iranian mystic and poet.
 Shah Nematollah Vali died in 1431 aged over 100.
 In 1436 a shrine was erected in his honor and became a pilgrimage site; with the attention of successive rulers contributing various additions over the centuries.

-History and design
+History

 The shrine complex comprises four courtyards, a reflecting pool, a mosque and twin minarets covered with turquoise tiles from the bottom up to the cupola.
 The earliest construction is attributed to the Bahmanid ruler Ahmed I Vali who erected the sanctuary chamber in 1436.
 Shah Abbas I undertook extensions and renovations in 1601, including reconstruction of the tiled blue dome, described as "one of the most magnificent architectural masterpieces in old Persia".
 During the Qajar period the site was particularly popular, necessitating the construction of additional courtyards to accommodate increased numbers of pilgrims.
 The minarets also date from this period.
 The small room where Nematollah Vali prayed and meditated contains plasterwork and tile decorations.
 The complex is also famous for its tilework and seven ancient wooden doors.

 The blue girih tiled dome contains stars with, from the top, 5, 7, 9, 12, 11, 9 and 10 points in turn.
 11-point stars are rare in the geometric patterns of Islamic art.